jsommers/pytricia/README.md

 to recommend it over related modules (including py-radix and SubnetTree):

  1. it's faster (see below),
- 1. it works in Python 3, and
+ 2. it works in Python 3, and
- 1. there are a few nicer library features for manipulating the structure.
+ 3. there are a few nicer library features for manipulating the structure.

+Copyright (c) 2012-2017  Joel Sommers.
+All rights reserved.

-Pytricia is released under terms of the GPLv2.
+Pytricia is released under terms of the GNU Lesser General Public License.

 # Building